hmoats/kops/README.md

 This tutorial will ask you to install kops, kubectl and setup your AWS environment.
 The tuturial will require an AWS account where you can create various resources.
 I've used a personal AWS account in this tutorial and a public domain hosted by route53 (Scenario 1b).
 There are other domain options including optional DNS using a .local domain.

+## Configuration example

+In this runbook I've ommited the installation of kops, kubernetes and setting up your AWS environment.
+They are covered in the "Getting Started" document and many web sites describe how to handle any issues.
+The main purpose of this runbook is to show how I used kops to deploy my kubernetes cluster on AWS using the instructions from the "Getting Started" document

 **My environment**

-- Public DNS (Scenario 1b): dev.oyarsa.net
+- Public DNS (Scenario 1b in "Getting Started"): project4.dev.oyarsa.net
-- Account: private AWS
 - Region: us-west-2

-## Step by Step Runbook

-In this runbook I've ommited the installation of kops, kubernetes and setting up your AWS environment.
-They are covered in the "Getting Started" document and many web sites describe how to handle any issues.
-The main purpose here is to show how I used kops to deploy my kubernetes cluster.

 ### Step 1: Created a project working directory
 ```